finnito/Science/content/11sci/as90930/8-report-writing.md

 - __What does it tell you?__
   + The extent to which the results really measure what they are supposed to measure (model vs real world).
 - __How is it assessed?__
   + By checking __how well the results correspond to established theories__ and other measures of the same concept.
-Do your results match previous research?
+Do your results match previous research/experiments?
+Do they match the theory you learned about in class?
+  + By checking that you have sufficient control variables that you are confident the only thing that could have affected the rate of reaction was your independent variable.
 - __How does it relate to reliability?__
   + A valid measurement is generally reliable: if a test produces accurate results, they should be reproducible.